lengyijun/rust-notes/polonius/presentation/a.md

 Theorem notp_true : p -> false .
 intros . case H1 ( keep ) . apply H2 to H1 .
 ```

 ---

+# Power of Abella
+Abella is suitable to express datalog.

+But we only utilize a little functionality in Abella here.

+Coinduction, nable, pi calculas ...

+---